 Coming for an outpatient appointment

-We provide a full range of outpatient services from both of our hospital sites wherever possible so you can access your first appointment at the most convenient hospital for you.
+We provide a full range of outpatient services from both of our hospital sites wherever possible so you can access your first appointment at the most convenient place for you.

-It's really important that you try to attend your hospital appointment.
-If you have been asked to come and see us at the hospitals it is because your doctor thinks you should see a specialist expert about your health and you may need some important treatment.
+It's really important that you try to attend your hospital appointments so you can see a specialist about your health or receive treatment.

-Some outpatient appointment letters may also have particular instructions to expect tests or medications and information on things to bring with you.
+Some outpatient appointment letters may also have instructions you need to follow for tests or information on things to bring with you.

 Managing your appointments